jez/pandoc-markdown-css-theme/src/index.md

 This project provides CSS files and a template for using Pandoc[^pandoc] to generate standalone HTML files.
 It supports most features Pandoc Markdown has to offer, and some extras.
-The default look can be tweaked via CSS variables, and it does not need JavaScript, even for side notes.
+The default look can be tweaked via CSS variables, and it does not require JavaScript, even for side notes.

 # Features